Cavoodle Dog Breed Info [ aka Cavapoo]

 Intelligence:

-They are highly intelligent as one of their parent breeds is ranked as the second most intelligent dog breed in the world.
-Their intelligence further helps their owners in raising them.
+They are highly intelligent as one of their parent breeds the Poodle is ranked as the second most intelligent dog breed in the world.
+Their intelligence proves invaluable for their owners in raising them.

 Easy to train:

 They learn very fast.
-Entertaining, short, and consistent training sessions help train them.
+Try to keep the training sessions entertaining, short, and consistent.
 Moreover, rewards and treats are a must during the training sessions to get the best results.
 Avoid rude behaviour and don’t scold them if they do not pick up commands as it may take some time for them to learn something new.

 Cons: